rhull21/ml-ece-projects/README.md

 * Machine Learning and Deep Learning micro-projects
 	* Derived projects conducted for the University of Arizona's Engineering Applications of Machine Learning and Data Analytics Course, Spring 2021
 	* Full details about the course under `syllabus`, credits to [Gregory Ditzler](http://gditzler.github.io/) for course design.
-	* All work presented here is original to Robert Hull
+	* All work presented here is original to Robert Hull *from scratch*, with appropriate sources referenced when necessary.

 # Contents: